Oatcake: Plain Web Typography

 Oatcake prevents browsers from wrapping a

-but if you're using a chain of separate <kbd>
+but if you're using a chain of separate <kbd>'s (as

 in Ctrl + c) you must use non-breaking